 One of the fascinating (and archaic) aspects of Imperial measurements is the wide range of them from different sources.
 Here we will focus on the units that are most commonly encountered in antenna work, particularly those regarding length / distance, and ignore most of the others, including the furlong, fathom, perch, chain, link, and nautical mile.
-(Of historical interest, the US officially adopted the Metric system around 1893, but allowed the continued use of “customary units” in commerce, which continues to this day.)
+(Of historical interest, the US officially adopted the SI / Metric system around 1893, but allowed the continued use of “customary units” in commerce, which continues to this day.)

 The basic Imperial Units for distance are:

 - 1 foot = 12 inches

 - 1 (statute) mile = 5280 feet (there are other types of miles)

 Fractions of inches were measured by dividing units in half repeatedly until the result was close enough.
 Thus we find increments like 1/2, 1/8, 1/32 inch, etc. Very small sizes are measured in “mils”, ( 0.001 inch, or about 25 microns ) as the binary fractions are far too awkward at that level.

 With that introduction, let’s look at the standard units for distance.
 First, the exact definition of the relationship between the two systems, standardized in the mid-1900s because the British and American inches were very slightly different sizes:

 1 inch = 2.54 cm = 25.4 mm

 From that, we can derive the other units: